- About this policy

 You can withdraw your consent, unsubscribe from or update your marketing preferences at any point using the details in the ‘Contact us’ section below.

 Any electronic communications, such as emails, will have a link to unsubscribe from future electronic communications, so you can manage your own communication preferences.

-If you make any changes to your consent, we will update your record as soon as we possibly can.
-It may take up to 60 days for our systems to update and stop any postal communications from being sent to you.
+If you make any changes to your consent, we will update your record without undue delay and at the latest within one month of receipt.
+It may take 60 days for our systems to update and stop any postal communications from being sent to you.
 Email communications will, however, be stopped immediately.
 If you tell us you do not wish to receive marketing, fundraising or campaign communications, you may still receive transactional and service-based communications confirming and servicing other relationships you have with us (as described below).
 You can also opt out of receiving marketing communications from us by signing up to the Fundraising Preference Service.

 Where possible, we cleanse and remove out of date data by checking it against publicly available records such as deceased records.
 This helps us to improve the delivery rate of our mailings and minimise wasted expenditure.Administrative communications to supporters

 In addition to the fundraising and marketing communications that you receive from Shelter, we will also communicate with you by post, telephone, and email in relation to administrative and transactional matters.
 For example, we will call you after you have set up a Direct Debit to confirm your details, and upon cancellation.
 There may also be other occasions where we need to contact you about your donation – for example, if there is a problem with a payment or in relation to your gift aid declaration.

 On occasion, we will also contact you about an event that you have signed up to participate in, to – for example – to check that fundraising pages have been set up and to provide any other necessary information.